-The Preferred Name policy at Washington University in St. Louis lets students at the Danforth Campus change their names in most university information systems without pursuing a legal name change.
+The Preferred Name policy at Washington University in St. Louis lets students change their names in most university information systems without pursuing a legal name change.

 By allowing students to use a preferred name, the university hopes to give students an empowering, safe and nondiscriminatory university experience.
 Reasons for name changes may include transgender or gender nonconforming identities, international students or other students who wish to adopt an English language name, students known by names that are different from their legal names, or students who have popular names who wish to use a different one.

 Students who list a preferred or familiar name on their admissions application automatically will have their preferred names entered into the university system.
 Alternatively, at any time, preferred names can be entered via WebSTAC, and the change shall be reflected within one business day.

 Procedure and Effect of Change in Student Records

 You may add a preferred first name to your academic record in WebSTAC, under the “Profile” tab.
 Your preferred name will be used on most university documents, systems and communications.
 Specifically, your preferred name will be displayed in the following places*:

 - Advising Records (along with legal name)